Australia has one of the highest rates of skin cancer in the world. Fortunately, being SunSmart is easy and can reduce your risk of skin cancer.

 Fact 2: A fake tan may darken the skin, but it does not protect the skin from UV.

-• Fake tanning products do not protect the skin from damage caused by overexposure to UV radiation.
+- Fake tanning products do not protect the skin from damage caused by overexposure to UV radiation.
 While fake tans can have an SPF rating, this should not be relied on as primary protection.
-For optimal protection against UV, apply a SPF30 or higher, broad spectrum (UVA and UVB) water-resistant sunscreen whenever the UV reaches 3 and above, even if you are wearing a tan.
+For optimal protection against UV, apply a SPF 50 or higher, broad spectrum (UVA and UVB) water-resistant sunscreen whenever the UV reaches 3 and above, even if you are wearing a tan.

 Fact 3: Sunscreen is still necessary even when using make-up and cosmetics with SPF.

-• Unless cosmetics are labelled with a rating of SPF 30 or higher, a separate sunscreen product should be applied underneath your makeup.
-An SPF 30 or higher, broad-spectrum sunscreen can be easily incorporated as part of your daily morning routine whenever UV is expected to be 3 and above.
+- Unless cosmetics are labelled with a rating of SPF 50 or 50+, a separate sunscreen product should be applied underneath your makeup.
+An SPF 50 or 50+, broad-spectrum sunscreen can be easily incorporated as part of your daily morning routine whenever UV is expected to be 3 and above.
 For extended periods of time outdoors, sunscreen should be reapplied every two hours—not just once in the morning.
-Be aware that most cosmetic products offer either no protection against UV or protection that is much lower than the recommended rating of SPF 30 or higher.
+Be aware that most cosmetic products offer either no protection against UV or protection that is much lower than the recommended rating of SPF 50 or 50+.

 Fact 4: Regardless of skin tone, UV can damage unprotected skin when UV reaches 3 and above.